cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 - points - The OKS metric is used for each point group annotation.
 Same as for skeletons, _OKS Sigma_ determines relative point sizes.
-The _Point size base_ setting allows to configure whether points in point groups should use the group bounding box or the image space.
+The _Point size base_ setting allows configuring whether points in point groups should use the group bounding box or the image space.
   Using image space for object size can be useful if you want to treat each point as a separate annotation.
 - polylines - A pair of lines is considered matching if all the points of one line lie within